file-format/Products/content/en/email/ruby/pony/index.md

-<p>Pony is a very useful library that gives software programmers the ability to manage their email messages right from their own applications using Ruby commands.
-The library is very powerful and like PHP's mail() function sends an email message with just a single Ruby command.
+<p>Pony is a useful library that gives software programmers the ability to manage their email messages right from their own applications using Ruby commands.
+The library is powerful and like PHP's mail() function sends an email message with just a single Ruby command.
 It also supports the use of SMTP to localhost.
 The library is open source and is freely available under the MIT License for public use.</p>
-<p>The library is very stable and can be easily integrated with other applications.
+<p>The library is stable and can be easily integrated with other applications.
 There are several important features part of the library that makes developers job easy such as sending email messages, add attachments to email messages, use custom mail headers, handling mails with both text and HTML bodies, send an email message via cc and bcc options, encryption and decryption support and many more.</p>
-<p><span style="font-size: 12.16px;">. </span></p>

 {{< /SinglePage/PageBody/tab/text >}}
 {{< SinglePage/PageBody/tab/carousel-links >}}